jpavley/SWE-Principles/text/Discussion.md

-# Discussion: Principles, Values, Strategies
+# Discussion of SWE Principles, Values, Strategies

 It's common for the words _principle_, _value_, and _strategy_ to be used interchangeably but I believe each represents distinct concepts for talking about what we as humans believe to be true, how we aspire to behave, and how we put our beliefs and behaviors into action.